Non-existence of (76,30,8,14) strongly regular graph: Lower bound on the number of -cliques

-For our applications, we choose $t=4$.
-The resulting bound on $N$ can be expressed in terms of a rational function of $k$, $r$, $s$ of degree $\le 10$ in each variable (here $r$ and $s$ are the corresponding eigenvalues, see~\eqref{def_r} and~\eqref{def_s}).
+where $\Psi_A$, $\Psi_B$, $\Psi_{C_0}$ and $\Psi_{C_1}$ are defined by~\eqref{fla-vv}, \eqref{fla-ve}, and~\eqref{fla-linterm}. \end{theorem} For our applications, we choose $t=4$.
+In this case the resulting bound on $N$ can be expressed in terms of a rational function of $k$, $r$, $s$ of degree $\le 10$ in each variable (here $r$ and $s$ are the corresponding eigenvalues, see~\eqref{def_r} and~\eqref{def_s}).
 The expression for this rational function is quite lengthy and is provided in~\cite{BPR-web}, where one can also find a table of non-trivial bounds on $N$ for all admissible $v\le 1300$.
+We also include a part of this table below to illustrate the result for some small parameters of strongly regular graphs.